Back to Projects

 What

-Project Artha (Sanskrit for wealth and purpose) is a paper-trading simulation for SPY options.
 It runs twice per day via launchd, fetches live market data, recommends one defined-risk options setup (or no trade), and records the decision in a structured learning journal.

 One contract.
 No real money.
 Goal: build options intuition through systematic simulation and deliberate journaling.